manasesjesus/builtio-microservice-monitoring/README.md

 ![alarm](/img/alarm.png)

 As this is a parallel action to be executed together with the Slack action from the previous, set up the condition for this action to be executed only when the microservice is not healthy.

+Note that this action is for tenants in a production environment, i.e. hosted in [cumulocity.com](https://cumulocity.com/try-for-free/).
+For staging or test servers, it is possible to create an alarm using the [Cumulocity REST interface](https://cumulocity.com/guides/microservice-sdk/rest/); in such case, a **Node.js Code** action would be required.
+The code for such action can be found in the [createAlarm.js](src/createAlarm.js) file.

 #### 5. Repeat